Connect API Proxy

 - You send a request to the proxy and identify the end user you want to act on behalf of

-- The proxy sends the request to the downstream API and dynamically inserts your end user’s auth credentials
+- The proxy sends the request to the upstream API and dynamically inserts your end user’s auth credentials

-- The proxy returns the response from the downstream API back to you
+- The proxy returns the response from the upstream API back to you

 Before getting started with the Connect proxy, make sure you’ve already gone through the managed auth quickstart for Pipedream Connect.